World Energy Storage Day 2020: How We're Working Toward a Safe, Secure, Sustainable Ecosystem

 The global energy storage market is set to grow at an exponential rate.
 Worldwide, energy storage deployment in emerging markets is expected to increase by over 40% each year until 2025.
 This increase has been driven by the falling costs of battery storage technology, due to the growing consumer market and the development of electric vehicles (EVs) and plug-in hybrid EVs (PHEVs), along with the deployment of distributed renewable energy storage and generation and the development of smart grids.1

-To advance our battery safety science research expertise for a safe, secure and sustainable energy storage ecosystem globally, Underwriters Laboratories was a sponsor for the World Energy Storage Day (WESD) Virtual Conference 2020 on September 22, 2020.
+To advance our electrochemical safety science research expertise for a safe, secure and sustainable energy storage ecosystem globally, Underwriters Laboratories was a sponsor for the World Energy Storage Day (WESD) Virtual Conference 2020 on September 22, 2020.
 Along with key experts and scientists in the battery/energy storage area, Underwriters Laboratories’ battery safety expert, Dr. Judy Jeevarajan, spoke about the safety aspects of stationary energy storage systems.

 Dr. Jeevarajan, who is the Research Director for Electrochemical Safety at Underwriters Laboratories, spoke about the trends and growth in ESS's and showed data on fire and thermal runaway that her team and the UL Firefighter Safety Research Institute gathered.
 She also discussed the pertinent UL standards for the installation, testing and certification of ESS batteries.
 She concluded her speech with recommendations on the areas that need to be further studied and optimized for the safe deployment of these large ESS.
 Over 200 participants joined this session.